 To segregate all the unwanted things and eliminate them.
 Sorting out all the things in the workplace is the first step.
 Separate what is needed every day to perform the value-added work from what is not used or seldom used.
 Mark all unnecessary items with red tags from the workplace.
 Everything that moves should have a red, yellow or green tag.

 Red Tag: Allocate a red tag area.
 Put unnecessary items there.
-Dispose of them at some frequency with the help of a team that is authorized for disposal.
+Dispose of them at some frequency with the help of a team authorized for disposal.

 2S SEITON (NEATNESS):